BIGJRA/BIGJRA.github.io/rejuv.md

 Grab the Poke Ball at the table to get **Mawile.**

-There’s an Audino breeder in here, and each time you win you’ll be given 5 *Exp.
+There's an Audino breeder in here, and each time you win you'll be given 5 *Exp.
 Candy M*.

 Exit the room and head down then to the right.